 Attractive and tranquil Koggala lagoon, approximately 20 km from Galle is dotted with rocky islands and fringed with mangroves.
 The lagoon is alive with birdlife and reptiles like monitor lizards and snakes.

 Motorboat trips and catamaran rides take you to the small islands in the lagoon.
 The Temple Island here has an old Buddhist temple, which is still in use and attracts many visitors on full moon (Poya) day.
 The Cinnamon Island is also worth exploring and Ananda Spice Garden are other sightseeing options here.

 SEA TURTLE HATCHERY

 With the aim to aid the survival of sea turtles, Sea Turtle Farm and Hatchery is a not-for-profit organisation.
 The farm was opened in 1986 and to date have released over 500,000 sea turtles into the sea.

 This beachside facility aims to protect populations of olive ridley, leatherback, green, hawksbill and loggerhead turtles.
-The center includes a sandy area where the turtles hatch under small hills, and tanks where you can see the variety of species swimming around.
+The centre includes a sandy area where the turtles hatch under small hills and tanks where you can see the variety of species swimming around.
 With the entry fee of LKR 300 only, one can experience a baby turtle hatching out and making its way to the sea.